LupeBezz/recipe-book/README.md

 *project done during the SPICED academy Full Stack Web Development bootcamp* <br/>

 ## overview <br/>
-Recipe Book is a central location where users can store and organise their favourite recipes.<br/> They can search and filter them and have some helpful tools while cooking.
+Recipe Book is a central location where users can store and organise their favourite recipes.
+They can search and filter them and have some helpful tools while cooking.
+It has a very minimalistic design and all functionalities are placed as icons on the left handside for easy use

 - Registration and Login page with error display
 - Bcrypt for password protection